N0VA06/Crossmines/README.md

-# 💣 BombSweeper Game
+# 💣 Crossmines Game

 ## 🎮 Game Overview
-BombSweeper is an interactive mine-sweeping puzzle game where your goal is to reveal all safe cells without detonating any bombs.
+Crossmines is an interactive mine-sweeping puzzle game where your goal is to reveal all safe cells without detonating any bombs.

 ## 🕹️ How to Play